beet-software/dorm/dorm_annotations/README.md

 It accepts the following parameters:

-- `name`: Specifies the name of the foreign key column in the underlying database.
+- `name`: Optional name of the foreign key column in the underlying database.
+  When omitted, the generator uses the annotated getter name.
 - `referTo`: Specifies the model class that the foreign key references.
 - `unique`: Indicates that the foreign key is unique in the source model.
 A non-unique foreign key is many-to-one; a unique foreign key can be